Note

 per-particle list of neighbors built with a secondary collider

-(by default, the dynamic cell list).
+(by default, the cell list).
 The list is rebuilt only when

 some particle has moved more than skin / 2.
 Between rebuilds, the